 Clients have covered a wide range of IP developers including:

-He was Executive Manager for the Hunter Angels through 2018, assisting both venture promoters and potential investors who have an interest in being involved with “start-ups” but who need assistance in evaluating business proposals, and remains passionate about contributing to Newcastle’s emergence as an evolved post-carbon economy.
+He was Executive Manager for the Hunter Angels through 2018, assisting both venture promoters and potential investors who have an interest in being involved with “start-ups”, but who need assistance in evaluating business proposals.
+He remains passionate about contributing to Newcastle’s emergence as an evolved post-carbon economy.
+He spends most of his time nowadays managing his business, Astor Turnbull.